Are Costly Weddings the Result of Social Pressure?

 In fact, the couple “opted for smart clothes and a buffet in the parish hall afterward.”
 The priest exclaimed, “Good wedding!”

-Father Wang told me about a friend’s 2010 wedding.
-He said: “The wedding was in the parish church; the reception in the parish hall; parishioners provided the music at the reception — and a great time was had by all!”
+Father Wang told me about a friend’s wedding: “The wedding was in the parish church; the reception in the parish hall; parishioners provided the music at the reception — and a great time was had by all!”

 About the author